atomicman57/command-palette/README.md

 on Chrome's V8 JavaScript engine.
 It is lightweight, efficient and greatly used in building web apps.
 Please visit [this link](https://nodejs.org) for more details.

+- [TypeScript](https://www.typescriptlang.org/): TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.

 - [Sass/Scss](http://sass-lang.com/): Sass makes CSS fun again.
 Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
 It's translated to well-formatted, standard CSS using the command line tool or a web-framework plugin.